edgedb/edgedb/docs/guides/tutorials/cloudflare_workers.rst

 - Using EdgeDB in a Cloudflare Worker
 - Deploying the Worker to Cloudflare

-You can use this project as a reference: `EdgeDB Cloudflare Minimal Starter`_.
+You can use this project as a reference: `EdgeDB Cloudflare Workers Example`_.

 Prerequisites
 -------------